Call now: 252-767-6166

 Excel-DB

-How to reclaim space from a temp segment
+How to reclaim space from temp

 Answer: I would wait for SMON to clean it up when he coalesces the tablespace.
 The System Monitor background process (SMON) recovers after instance failure and monitors temporary segments and extents.